Find Awesome Games

 Extension for Total Anihilation Spring, a new version free of TA!
 This is nice game!
 See More

 Minetest is obviously an opensource implementation of Minecraft but the only problem is all the mods made for Minecraft do not work in Minetest.
 They could have designed their clone in such a way say fix it at 1.7.10 forge so that you could load up forge mods straight up and have them work somewhat.
-There's so much great content for Minecraft that is completely lost and unusable in Minetest.
+There's so much great content for Minecraft that is completely lost and unusable in Minetest, however at this pace of developement, maybe that will change in the future.
 See More

 Nethack is a very difficult roguelike with permadeath, meaning that all your progress is destroyed when you die.
 Most Nethack players don't fully beat the game until months or years later (if at all).
 However, the game still tracks your progress and scores even if you don't win, so it's fun and challenging regardless.
 See More